 The Tai Lue language is spoken in Myanmar, China, Laos, Thailand, and Vietnam.
 In Thailand, over 80.000 people speak the language.
 It is relatively close to the Northern Thai language and has multiple writing systems.

 The Phu Thai language is spoken by over 800.000 people in Thailand, Vietnam, and Laos.
 Among the characteristics of Phu Thai is its close relationship with various Austroasiatic languages.
 This bond has lead to influences that aren't as pronounced in other Kra-Dai languages in Thailand.

 Like the Kra-Dai language family, the Austroasiatic family of languages is equally well represented in Thailand with at least 22 local languages spoken.

-While many are spoken by vast communities in Thailand, a few of these languages are either spoken by very small groups or directly endangered.
-These are the Nuah Kur, Thavung, Chong, Kensiu, Mlabri, Kasong and Sa’och language.
-While Nuah Kur has 1500 native speakers in Thailand, Sa’och is recorded to only have 10 people speaking the language in Thailand.
+While many are spoken by vast communities in Thailand, a few of these languages are either spoken by very small groups or are directly endangered.
+These are the Nuah Kur, Thavung, Chong, Kensiu, Mlabri, Kasong, and Sa'och languages.
+While Nuah Kur has 1500 native speakers in Thailand, Sa'och is recorded to only have 10 people speaking the language in the country.

 In the following, I'll try going through some of the major Austroasiatic languages in Thailand.

 Vietnamese is obviously the language of Vietnam, but it is spoken in Thailand as well.
 It would appear that around 25.000 people in Thailand speak Vietnamese as a first language.
-In addition to that, Vietnamese is becoming increasingly popular as a language to study in school in Thailand.
+In addition to that, Vietnamese is becoming increasingly popular as a language to study in Thai schools.

 To hear what Norther Khmer sounds like, go listen to the Jesus movie in Northern Khmer.